 If you’ve ever sat next to someone who requested a vegetarian, or other special meal on a plane, you know that these “special” meals are the first to be served.
 So if you’re hoping to get your food before everyone else — which means not having to wait for the full service and being able to get to sleep sooner — request a special meal.
 There are multiple kinds of meals you can request depending on the airline you’re flying, from vegetarian to gluten-free to kosher, so make sure to check online before your flight.

 5. Stay hydrated

-While there’s no magic amount in terms of how much water to drink on a flight, health experts usually recommend drinking more than you normally do, as air travel is incredibly dehydrating.
+While there’s no magic amount in terms of how much water to drink on a flight, health experts usually recommend drinking more than you normally do, as air travel can be incredibly dehydrating.
 Continue drinking throughout the flight; don’t wait until you’re thirsty to ask the flight attendant for water.

 6. Avoid coffee

-Caffeine will keep you up, dehydrate you further, and could make you irritable.
+Caffeine will keep most people awake, dehydrate you further, and could make you irritable.

 7. Drink green tea instead

 If decaffeinated green tea is an option on your flight, you might want to take advantage of it.
 The drink has been said to help stave off the onset of jet lag.

 For those who drink alcoholic beverages, keep in mind that although alcohol is a depressant, it can act as a stimulant for the first few hours after you drink it, which means it might actually keep you awake.
 Drinking alcohol can also lead to multiple issues such as dehydration and grogginess that will only exacerbate the dehydration you may already be experiencing, and the jet lag you’ll most likely experience after arriving at your destination.
 And always drink plenty of water along with alcoholic beverages.